RickZee/event-based-processing/README.md

-# kafka-consumer-iceberg
+# event-based-processing

-Event based ingestion and processing service to handle batch or streaming data
+Event based ingestion and processing service to handle batch or streaming data.

 ## Start `docker-compose`